OneIT governance aims to:

 - Align investments of money and time with strategy

 - Broaden input from the campus community regarding strategic direction and priorities

-There are three key groups with distinct roles in the OneIT governance process:
+There are four key groups with distinct roles in the OneIT governance process:

-Councils (topic-specific advisory groups): have expertise in a specific domain, raise and collect issues within that area of responsibility, analyze the issues, and make recommendations.
+Seven topic-specific advisory groups have expertise in a specific domain, raise and collect issues within that area of responsibility, analyze the issues, and make recommendations.
 They engage other IT governance groups, UI governance groups, and general campus stakeholders, as appropriate.
 Members are subject matter experts, and each council has a leader and a facilitator.

 - Assists in setting the strategic agenda for domain-specific IT decisions

 - Ensures that outcomes and priorities for each council are communicated back to the campus

 - Leads domain-specific IT collaboration efforts across campus

 - Ensures that appropriate stakeholders have opportunity for input and reaction